alexadmin/it_overview/commands/kubernetes.md

 3) kube-scheduler

 ##### Worker:
-1) kubelet: the component that runs on all of the machines in your cluster and does things like starting pods and containers
+1) kubelet: the component that runs on all of the machines in your cluster and does things like starting pods and containers.
+The kubelet doesn’t manage containers which were not created by Kubernetes.

 ##### Tools:
 1) kubectl: the command line util to talk to your cluster